mksaraf/kubernetes-lab-tutorial/content/monitoring.md

      --requestheader-username-headers=X-Remote-User
      --enable-aggregator-routing=true

 using some additional certificates.
-See [here](https://github.com/kubernetes-incubator/apiserver-builder/blob/master/docs/concepts/auth.md).
+See [here](https://github.com/kubernetes-incubator/apiserver-builder/blob/master/docs/concepts/auth.md) for details.

-Configure the API server to enable the aggregator and restart the service.

-Then deploy the Metric Server in the ``kube-system`` namespace from its manifest files
+The Metric Server is one of the custom API server that can be configured with the aggregator.
+To install it, configure the API server to enable the aggregator and then deploy it in the ``kube-system`` namespace from the manifest files:

      kubectl apply -f auth-delegator.yaml
      kubectl apply -f auth-reader.yaml